Eeshau/Simplify-PitCSC-DiscordBot/README.md

 1. Invite the bot to a server
 2. Generate and copy the discord token in in an .env file set your token string DISCORD_TOKEN= "{DiscordBotID}"

-Replace *owner = "Eeshau"* with "pittcsc" or your github username if playing around with a forked repo
+Replace *owner = "Eeshau"* with "pittcsc" or your Github username if playing around with a forked repo